We Believe that Veterans are

 Better Off for Their Service.

 The founders of Victory Media and Military Friendly® left the Navy in the late 1990s only to discover a lack of good resources to help them transition into civilian careers.
 The government’s Transition Assistance (“TAP”) Program was around then, but limited in scope.
-As co-founder and CEO Chris Hale likes to say, “It took nearly 11 months of plebe year for the Navy to transform me into a midshipman.
+As Chairman and co-founder Chris Hale likes to say, “It took nearly 11 months of plebe year for the Navy to transform me into a midshipman.
 TAP class is going to turn me back into a civilian in 2 ½days?”

 Chris, along with co-founders Rich McCormack and Scotty Shaw, knew there was an opportunity to create vital, civilian-produced resources for the approximately 250,000 people who leave military service each year—and to create a more efficient way for schools and employers to connect with this group of talented candidates.
 In 2001, they founded Victory Media and launched its flagship G.I.
 Jobs® magazine and website that still serves today as the go-to resource for service members, veterans and transition managers.